Otto Gaiser: Aerial victory claims

 According to US historian David T. Zabecki, Gaiser was credited with 66 aerial victories.
+Obermaier also states that he was credited with 66 victories claimed in 380 combat missions.
+Spick however lists him with 74 aerial victories claimed in an unknown number of combat missions.
 Mathews and Foreman, authors of Luftwaffe Aces – Biographies and Victory Claims, researched the German Federal Archives and found records for 66 aerial victory claims, all of which claimed on the Eastern Front.